CrisDAndres/Computer_vision_YOLO/README.md

 ## Project description 📋

 This project implements real-time object detection using the **YOLO (You Only Look Once)** model, an advanced algorithm that applies deep learning techniques to object detection.
+Specifically, this project utilizes the YOLOv5 nano version, which is optimized for speed and efficiency, making it suitable for real-time applications.
 YOLO uses **convolutional neural networks (CNNs)** to identify and localise objects in images or videos.

 Developed in Python, the solution uses the **ultralytics** library to run the YOLO model and **OpenCV *(cv2)*** for video capture and image processing.

 **OpenCV** is an open-source computer vision library offering a wide range of functions and algorithms for image and video processing.
-In the context of YOLO, OpenCV is used to handle input images, perform pre-processing, and visually display object detections on the output.
+In the context of YOLOv5, OpenCV is used to handle input images, perform pre-processing, and visually display object detections on the output.

 ## Project structure 📂